dd32/td-gh-ex/readme.txt

 Description Advance Blog is a modern, clean, responsive and retina-ready WordPress blog theme also suitable for magazines, newspapers, or review sites.
 The theme comes with several awesome features, including a featured posts slideshow, a magazine homepage template, and a two columned layout

+== License ==

+Advance Blog WordPress Theme, Copyright (C) 2018, Themematic Advance Blog is distributed under the terms of the GNU GPL

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.